 Tibbits Opera House serves as the arts and cultural center of Branch County and the surrounding area.
 The intimate 499-seat theatre offers nearly-perfect acoustics and great entertainment year-round.
 Tibbits produces a professional summer theatre program which USA Today called one of “10 great places to see the lights way off Broadway.”
 Through the rest of the year Tibbits presents professional touring artists, children’s programs, art exhibits as well as community arts and cultural events.

 Tibbits Opera House has completed the first three phases of restoration.
 With the completion of the third phase, the newly restored 1882 façade stands as a testament to the organization, the board, volunteers, the skill and craftsmanship of those involved in the project, and the determination of a community to fully restore and preserve the theatre for generations to come.
 Through the restoration process Tibbits has demonstrated the value of preserving these buildings of the past.

 Nearly $3.4 million has been invested in the Tibbits Opera House restoration to date.
+In 2019, Tibbits Opera House was listed on the National Register of Historic Places.
 As Tibbits continues efforts to restore the theatre, it is bringing attention to the community and particularly the historic downtown.

 Click on the links below to visit the Branch District Library website, where the following materials are available as PDFs.

 - A History of the Tibbits Opera House 1882-1904 Carolyn L. Gillespie

 - The Tibbits Opera House:1912 Stephanie D. (Hemker) Burdick

 - Saving the Tibbits Opera House: From Wrecking Ball to Restoration Stephanie D. (Hemker) Burdick